What is School Direct

 How it works in Kent

-In Kent, when in partnership with either Christchurch University or GLF, Swale Academies Trust provides a substantial proportion of the training.
+In Kent, when in partnership with Christchurch University, Swale Academies Trust provides a substantial proportion of the training.
 Our programme is designed specifically for trainees in schools, and we are able to draw on the experience and expertise of our staff to provide an enriching and practical programme combined with the theory-based knowledge that is so essential.

 Trainees will receive at least 60 days (or equivalent) training during the year.
 This includes subject study days at university in addition to professional Learning Days and weekly programme of professional studies delivered by the Trust.
 In addition, we provide a variety of school-based training activities, which include lesson observations in both the chosen subject area and other areas of the curriculum.